cdomet-d/tutor-helper/readme.md

 If you don't know how to get your 42API key and secret, please refer to [this documentation](https://api.intra.42.fr/apidoc/guides/getting_started).

-You should export these variables in your shell configuration so that they are alway available.
+You should export these variables in your shell configuration so that they are always available.

 I also recommend you create an alias on the script to simplify your workflow: